 The paper selected for the award will be chosen by the AJPT Best Paper Award Selection Committee.
 The committee includes the Senior Editor of AJPT at the time the award will be conferred, the most recent past Senior Editor, and three other members chosen by the Auditing Section Vice President, Academic.
-The author(s) of the selected paper will be recognized with a plaque presented at the Section’s Midyear Meeting in January 2017.
-For the 2017 award, papers appearing in print in AJPT in in 2013, 2014, and 2015 are eligible for nomination.
+For the 2020 award, papers appearing in print in AJPT in in 2017, 2018, and 2019 are eligible for nomination.
 Papers authored or coauthored by current members of the Section’s Executive Committee or the Award’s Selection Committee are ineligible for nomination.

 Nominations should include a brief statement (2-3 paragraphs) indicating the perceived or potential contribution of the paper.